Strange96/LogOps/README.md

 If running on AWS, go to 'Code management' and click create code.
 Enter a name and some code, example: [Example Parser Code](https://github.com/Jakan16/Log-Jolie-Cloud/blob/master/builder/test/example_jolie_parser.ol).
 Known issue: The builder service is only authorized to access the kubernetes service for 15 min at a time, and must be restated after this time span.
 This can be done with `kubectl delete pods -l app=builder`.
 The deployment will automatically start the new pods.

-If you're running LogOps locally, instead of the above which only applies to AWS, go to the 'Code management' menu on the left, click create code, provide a name and press create.
+If you're running LogOps locally, instead of the above which only applies to AWS, go to the 'Code management' menu on the left, click create code, provide a name and press Save.
 Locally, no code needs to supplied - this is explanied later on.

 Navigate to Subscription in the left menu.
 Enter an agent name, click create and save the agent license key.
 Open a terminal and go to the Log-Agent/Files directory.
 Run the following command: